taneltorn/CoverHunterFolkERA/README.md

 `python3 -m tools.extract_csi_features data/covers80/`

+Side note: I attempted MPS optimization of CQT feature extraction but failed.
+The main issue is that PyTorch MPS implementation is very incomplete for many of the tensor operations involved in this CQT implementation.
+Even the core fft() function just became available with torch torch-2.3.0.dev20240222 or higher.
+See my comments in extract_csi_features.py and cqt.py.

 ## Train

 CoverHunter includes a prepared configuration to train on the Covers80 dataset located in the 'egs/covers80' subfolder of the project.
 Specify the path to your training data as the one required command-line parameter: